ChubbsSolutions/lottoman/README.md

 ##Download the software

-[Download](https://github.com/barneshere/lottoman/releases) the latest version of lottoman.
+[Download](https://github.com/barneshere/lottoman/releases) the latest version of lottoman for all major platforms.

 ##Compile and run the source